thosgood/this-weeks-finds/markdown/101-151/week119.md

 Theoretical particle physics never really recovered from this crushing blow.
-In a sense, particle physics gradually retreated from the goal of making testable predictions, drifting into the wonderland of pure mathematics\... first supersymmetry, then supergravity, and then superstrings\... ever more elegant theories, but never yet a verified experimental prediction.
+In a sense, particle physics gradually retreated from the goal of making testable predictions, drifting into the wonderland of pure mathematics... first supersymmetry, then supergravity, and then superstrings... ever more elegant theories, but never yet a verified experimental prediction.
 Perhaps we should be doing something different, something better?
 Easy to say, hard to do!
 If we see a superpartner at CERN, a lot of this "superthinking" will be vindicated - so I guess